alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ###Exercise 2
 ####Giving access to your projects to this user.
-1. Login to gitlab using your regular account.
+1. Sign out as developer account and log back in using your regular account
 2. Give access to both `ansible` and `nxtoolkit` to the `developer` user.
 3. Select the project and the click on `setting`.